alncat/opusDSD/README.md

 This program is developed based on cryoDRGN and adheres to a similar data preparation process.

 **Data Preparation Guidelines:**
 1. **Cryo-EM Dataset:** Ensure that the cryo-EM dataset is stored in the MRCS stack file format.
-Suitable datasets for tutorial are the covid spike protein which is available at https://pan.baidu.com/s/1Jz20p2XVNyz0ROp8jNR_dg?pwd=4an3 (It contains all required files for training), source (https://empiar.pdbj.org/entry/10492) and the spliceosome which is available at https://empiar.pdbj.org/entry/10180/ (It contains the consensus refinement result.)
+Suitable datasets for tutorial are the covid spike protein which is available at: https://pan.baidu.com/s/17WFQBzFaYWCpk33tZoST5Q?pwd=4kxk (It contains all required files for training and trained weights), source (https://empiar.pdbj.org/entry/10492)

+and the spliceosome which is available at https://empiar.pdbj.org/entry/10180/ (It contains the consensus refinement result.)

 2. **Consensus Refinement Result:** The program requires a consensus refinement result, which should not apply any symmetry and must be stored as a Relion STAR file.
 Other 3D reconstruction results such as 3D classification, as long as they determine the pose parameters of images, can also be supplied as input.